-SAVA Global is a large conglomerate encompassing several subsidiaries, including SAVA Medica (Singapore) Pte.
+SAVA Healthcare is a large conglomerate encompassing several subsidiaries, including SAVA Medica (Singapore) Pte.
 Ltd., which is located at 91 Alps Avenue #03-01, Lian Soon Amenity Center, Singapore.
 This is the same address used by Alps Pharmacy (alps-pharmacy.sg), a fulfillment pharmacy known to LegitScript for its role in dispensing drugs for one or more unapproved faux-Canadian mail-order pharmacy networks—in particular, Solaris/Candrug (a network known, among other things, for selling non-FDA-approved IUDs to US physicians), which lists Alps Pharmacy as a dispensing pharmacy on its order forms.
 Alps Pharmacy also used to be known as Anam Trading Pte.
 Ltd, aka Anam Pharmacy — a SAVA Global subsidiary.
 In short, Alps Pharmacy and SAVA Global, appear to be one and the same.

 In a patent infringement lawsuit in the US, Bayer identified Anam Pharmacy as a dispensing pharmacy of counterfeit or trademark-infringing drugs sold by Canadian mail-order pharmacies, and other named defendants included Ronin Ventures, a business name that has been used by Joel Devidal for original BestKusuri domain name registrations.

-The Panama Papers uncovered some interesting revelations about Vinod Ramchandra Jadhav, the CEO of SAVA Global.
+The Panama Papers uncovered some interesting revelations about Vinod Ramchandra Jadhav, the Chairman of the Board of SAVA Global.
 The documents reveal that he is a director of the British Virgin Islands business Eazycall Holdings, Inc. This company, like so many offshore companies, has a slew of other business entities as directors.
 We weren’t surprised to learn that at least two of them — Scanpro Pacific Pte.
 Ltd. and Culloden Capital Pte.
 Ltd. — are controlled by Rajahblue folks.
 Scanpro Pacific, as we discussed in our last blog post, is a portfolio company of Rajahblue.
 Culloden Capital Pte.
 Ltd. is a registered business in Singapore, and Robin Scrimgeour states in his LinkedIn profile that he is a director.
 The remaining corporate directorships could constitute their own blog post, but they seem to be corporate vehicles operated by the principal operators of both BestKenko and SAVA Global.